Skip to main content

 The Buffett Institute offers International Dissertation Research Travel Grants to doctoral students in years 3-6 who are conducting research outside the contiguous United States and/or within Tribal Nations.

 The maximum award is $9,000.
-Students may only be awarded this grant once over the course of their graduate career, and they are eligible to receive the award if they have already received a pre-dissertation summer research grant from Buffett.
+Students may only be awarded this grant once over the course of their graduate career, and they are still eligible to receive the award if they have already received a pre-dissertation summer research grant from Buffett.
 All awards will be made as scholarship awards and will be paid out through the University's payroll system.

 Funds are also available for projects on modern Turkey through the Keyman Modern Turkish Studies Program and for projects on the Middle East through the Crown Family Middle East Research Travel fund.
 Interdisciplinary projects and collaborative projects with institutions and researchers in the regions will be given priority.
 Only graduate students who have not received a Keyman or Crown grant in the last two years are eligible.
 To be considered, simply indicate in your application that you would like to be considered for a Keyman and/or Crown grant.